Thangiee/Ammonite/readme.md

 #### Java

-The `compat` provides java friendly wrapper to the API.
+The `compat` package provides java friendly wrapper to the API.
 The functionality is encapsulated in `ReplKernelCompat`.
 Refer to the [java example project](https://github.com/harshad-deo/ammonite-kernel-java-example) for a detailed example.

 Changelog
 ----